 Labels provide plant names and the year each was first trained as bonsai.
 On select Thursdays and Sundays the pavilion will be opened by a trained volunteer.
 You will have the opportunity for an up close and personal look at the bonsai and penjing and the volunteers will be available to answer questions.
-Also, use your cellphone to find out more about this special collection; when you visit, look for signs for our mobile tour and dial 617.895.4085.

 How long should I explore?